pedropauloc/pedropauloc/README.md

 ### Hi! 😁

 My name is Pedro Paulo Carvalho from Brazil (🇧🇷).
-I work as an SRE intern at [Livelo](https://www.livelo.com.br), I study computer science.
+I work as an SRE (Site Reliability Engineer) intern at [Livelo](https://www.livelo.com.br), I study computer science.
 I'm entering the world of programming.
 I am currently studying JavaScript.

 In my free time I like to play basketball (🏀), to watch movies (🎞️) and series (📺) and to listen to music (🎵).